-Year Er Year Ended January 31, e
+Year Ended l January 31, Change

 2020 2021 \$ %

-(in thousands, except percentages)
+(ir (in thousands, except percentages)

-Research and development \$ 40,118 \$ 65,248 \$25,130 63%
+\$ 40,118 \$ 65,248 \$25,130 63%

 Research and development expenses increased by \$25.1 million, or 63%, for fiscal 2021 compared to fiscal 2020 as we continued to develop and enhance the functionality of our existing products and release new products.
 This increase was primarily driven by a 28% increase in research and development headcount from January 31, 2020 to January 31, 2021 which resulted in additional expenses of \$26.3 million in employee-related costs, including an increase of \$4.2 million in stock-based compensation expense from secondary sales of our common stock during fiscal 2021.
 The remainder of the increase was attributable to increased software and subscription expenses of \$2.0 million driven primarily by the increase in headcount.
 Increases in research and development expenses were partially offset by \$2.9 million in capitalized internal-use software for our cloud platform.